-8 Couple Sleeping Positions and What They Say About Your Relationship
+8 Couple Sleeping Positions and What They Mean

 They say eyes are the window to the soul—but according to body language expert Patti Wood, your sleep position plays a deeper role when it comes to examining your subconscious needs and desires.
 This is especially true if you sleep with a partner.

 “When you're asleep, your subconscious has all the power because you're not activating your neocortex, or the logical part of your brain," Wood explains.
 “Therefore, couples' sleep positions affect what's going on in their lives individually as well as what's going on in their relationship."

 Just keep in mind these positions can change over time, especially if your relationship goes to a deeper level or you've been having more problems of late.
 “The positions can be fluid, so be sure to take note of the ones you use the most," says Wood.

 Below, check out eight of the most common couple sleeping positions and what they have to say about your relationship—both good and bad.